Mint moth: Description

 Pyrausta aurata has a wingspan of 18–20 mm.
 The forewings are purplish-brown with golden yellow markings.
 The number and intensity of these markings is quite variable.
 Usually in the forewings there is a single postmedian round golden spot near the costa, often with some other minor golden spots.
-The yellow spots can also be greatly reduced up to the complete absence.
-Sometimes there an almost indistinct wavy golden postmedian line between the dorsum and the main golden spot.
+The yellow spots can also be greatly reduced up to complete absence.
+Sometimes there is an almost indistinct wavy golden postmedian line between the dorsum and the main golden spot.
 The hindwings are dark brown or also black with a broad yellow transverse band approximately in the wing center and without additional spot closer to the basal area.

 The moth is very similar to the related Pyrausta purpuralis, a slightly larger moth with a broad postmedian continuous band, usually divided into at least three yellow spots.

 The caterpillar can reach a length of 13 mm.
-It may be light green, dark green, light brown, black gray or reddish, with a darker back line.
+It may be light green, dark green, light brown, black, grey, or reddish, with a darker back line.
 The head is brownish black.
-Pupa is quite slender, red-brown to black-brown.
+The pupa is quite slender, red-brown to black-brown.